 For the Financial Year of January to December 2022

 Marwood Electrical Company Limited acknowledges the contents of the Modern Slavery Act 2015 and will ensure transparency with its organisation and with suppliers of goods and services to the organisation.
-This statement sets out the steps that Marwood has taken and will continue to take to ensure that modern slavery or human trafficking is not taking place within its business or supply chain.
+This statement sets the steps that Marwood has taken and will continue to take to ensure that modern slavery or human trafficking is not taking place within its business or supply chain.

 Marwood Electrical Company Limited has been trading for over 60 years in the Street Lighting Industry and has grown, developed and maintained a customer base that includes private and public sector customers throughout the United Kingdom.
 The Company office with storage facilities is based in Paddock Wood in Kent.
 The Company employees over 50 members of staff.
 As a Distributor of Street Lighting Marwood work closely with the main Street Lighting Manufacturers and Suppliers in the UK, to ensure that the supply chains operate in an ethical and responsible manner.

 The Company will not knowingly support or deal with any business involved in slavery or human trafficking.

 Our Policies and Procedures

-Marwood operate a number of internal policies to ensure that the Company is conducting its business in an ethical and transparent manner.
+Marwood operate several internal policies to ensure that the Company is conducting its business in an ethical and transparent manner.
 These policies and procedures include:-

 1. The Recruitment Procedure – Marwood have a recruitment procedure in place which includes conducting eligibility to work in the UK checks for all employees to safeguard against human trafficking or individuals being forced to work against their will.